DeepFake-Detection-UFF/DeepFake-Detection-Laura/README.md

 - Video Model from Kaggle
 - Platform: Kaggle
 - V1: Created a simple detection script, it should do better previsions
 - V2: Apply face extrations using different methods.
-Improvement in previsions and best results using YOLO
+Improvement in previsions and best results using YOLO, MTCNN and SSD
 - V3: Add Xplainable AI, Frequency and Occlusion Sensitivity Analysis
 - Next steps: Improve model and face ebbeding